GerryLon/bigcache/README.md

 ### Custom initialization

-When cache load can be predicted in advance then it is better to use custom initialization because additional memory allocation can be avoided in that way.
+When cache load can be predicted in advance, it's better to use custom initialization to avoid additional memory allocation.

 ```go
 import (